i2ca/rag-me/readme.md

 # Acknowledgements
 Agradecimentos à FAPES, por meio do projeto I2CA - RESOLUÇÃO Nº 285/2021, por fornecer a bolsa de pesquisa e equipamentos necessários para desenvolvimento deste projeto.

+Acknowledgements to FAPES, through the project I2CA - RESOLUTION Nº 285/2021, for providing the scholarship and equipment necessary for the development of this project.